-Q. Can any students other than current 11th- or 12th graders take the ACT?
+Q. Can any students other than current 11th graders take the ACT?

-A. WDMCS will only administer the electronic ACT test for 11th- and 12th-grade students.
-Freshman and sophomore students who wish to take the ACT can register and pay for the assessment at a local ACT testing center.
+A. WDMCS will only administer the ACT test for 11th-grade students.
+Freshman, sophomore, and senior students who wish to take the ACT can register and pay for the assessment at a local ACT testing center.

 Q. Do students who do not take the test on Feb.
 25 still go to school?

 A. No. Sophomores, seniors, and any juniors who opt-out will not attend school on that day.
 Communication will go out before winter break on an opportunity for students to visit Iowa State University.
 We encourage families to consider what post-graduate career your student may be interested in and consider a job shadow or visit to a school or business in that field.